-New Zealand Government Open Access and Licensing (NZGOAL) framework
+NZGOAL (New Zealand Government Open Access and Licensing) framework

-The New Zealand Government Open Access and Licensing framework (NZGOAL), approved by Cabinet on 5 July 2010, is government guidance for agencies to follow when releasing copyright works and non-copyright material for re-use by others.
+NZGOAL is guidance for agencies to follow when releasing copyright works and non-copyright material for re-use by others.

-NZGOAL seeks to standardise the licensing of government copyright works for re-use using Creative Commons New Zealand law licences and recommends the use of ‘no-known rights’ statements for non-copyright material.
+It aims to standardise the licensing of government copyright works for re-use using Creative Commons licences and recommends statements for non-copyright material.